 Here at the start, anything is possible.
 A blank page, an awakening brain, a world of need to connect with and convince.

-In this blog and eventual book, I’ll write my thoughts on sales, talking to the void once again after far too long.
 Most people know me as a software developer and ed-tech evangelist, though my original destiny was ordained as a marketer.
 My father owned an advertising agency, where my older siblings worked, as was expected of me.
 My family life was agency life.

 My father was a living personification of media and message, the original Don Draper, holding court on Madison Avenue in the sixties, then across the river in his own shop.
 His voice, his bearing, his phrasing, his pauses: all carried the requisite hubris and strength to be heard above the dreck.
 His whole being said, “Listen to me.”